 The great majority of campus jobs are paid at Vermont minimum wage, which is $10.78 per hour as of January 1, 2019.
 A small handful of campus jobs which carry supervisory responsibilities pay more than minimum wage, and this is marked on their Handshake listings in cases where it applies.

 How many hours can I work?

 Some jobs require an equal number of hours each week; others may be short term, or vary according to the workload.
-Students may work up an average of seven hours per week and cannot earn more than $1,150 per term for on-campus work.
 Students can never exceed 20 hours in a single week during the academic term.

 How do I get paid?

 As you work during the term, complete your online timesheets showing the hours you have worked during the current (usually two-week) pay period.
-Make sure to click submit on your timesheet(s) by the payroll deadline.
-The full payroll schedule is here.
+Make sure to click "submit" on your timesheet(s) by the payroll deadline.
+The full payroll schedule is available online.
 Your paycheck is sent to your College mailbox, or you may have your check deposited directly in your bank account.

 Can I work if I'm not Federal Work-Study (FWS) eligible?